The 'Charlie Sheen Effect': Surge Seen in HIV Test Sales

 Actor Charlie Sheen's disclosure that he is HIV positive appears to have had a striking effect on sales of home HIV testing kits, a new study suggests.

 Researchers found that, after Sheen announced he had HIV on Nov.
-17, 2015, sales of home HIV testing kits doubled in the United States — from about 3,500 kits sold per week prior to the announcement, to 7,000 kits sold the week of the announcement.
+17, 2015, sales of home HIV testing kits doubled in the United States — from about 3,500 kits per week before the announcement, to 7,000 kits the week of the announcement.
 And this boost in sales continued for several more weeks.

 "It's hard to appreciate the magnitude of Sheen's disclosure," study co-author Benjamin Althouse, a research scientist with the Institute of Disease Modeling in Bellevue, Washington, said in a statement.
 "When we compared Sheen's disclosure to other traditional awareness campaigns, the 'Charlie Sheen effect' is astonishing," Althouse said.
 [10 Celebrities with Chronic Illnesses]

-In fact, the researchers estimated that sales of home HIV testing kids were nearly 8 times greater around time of Sheen's announcement, compared to sales around the time of World Aids Day (December 1), one of the most high-profile HIV awareness campaigns.
+In fact, the researchers estimated that sales of home HIV testing kits were nearly eight times greater around the time of Sheen's announcement, compared with sales around the time of World AIDS Day (December 1), one of the most high-profile HIV awareness campaigns.

 Previously, the same researchers found that, after Sheen's HIV disclosure, there was a large uptick in internet searches for information on HIV testing and prevention.